by Pat Jaquith

 Moonworts have fleshy roots and a vascular system.
 That is a step up from even earlier plants.
 They are able to absorb water and minerals from the soil and transport those nutrients throughout their tissues.
 Some of them only occasionally emerge from the ground.
-They get most of their nourishment from an association with mycorrhizal fungi.
+They get most of their nourishment from an association with mycorrhizal funguses.
 The trophophore (similar to a leaf) and the sporophore (branch that holds the spores) share a common stem.
 The Moonwort above is in its early devlopment stage.
 Those little knobs will hold spores, the reproductive material that will start the development of more Moonworts.

 Ancient people believed these plants had magical powers if gathered by moonlight.

 The little balls that hold the spores have opened, and the spores will soon be transported by wind.
 The spores have no food reserves, so they will have to make an association with a fungus that will provide nourishment for them to germinate and start to grow.
 These moonworts were in thick vegetation, so I found a piece of decaying log to use as a background for the photo.

 The name Botrychium comes from Greek botrys meaning a bunch of grapes.

 Leathery Grape Ferns grow in moist areas, often along edges of wooded areas.
 The Trophophore and Sporophore share the same stalk, but the spot of attachment is often below the ground.
 The spores on this one have dispersed.
 The Trophophore is hardy; it will be green and fresh looking when snow melts.
 There doesn’t seem to be any set season for spore formation.